mamohamed252/MemoryGamePractice/README.md

 # MemoryGamePractice
-Practicing typescript by creating a memory game.
+Practicing typescript by creating a card game where you guess which cards match.